DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/2D-Mod-Finder-p.rst

 |

-2. The system loads a recipe depending on which kind of object user wants to pick.
+2. The system loads a recipe depending on which kind of object you want to pick.
 In this template, both recipe_1 and recipe_2 are looking for the same object.

 3. Depending on the Calibration type in variable, ``Switch`` between 3 kinds of calibration files.
 We use ``Sphere Calibration`` in our example.